Thopia family: Karl Thopia

 Under Karl Thopia the family reached its zenith.
 After the death of Emperor Stefan Dušan (1355), Karl managed to capture much of central Albania which was part of the Serbian Empire until then.
 In 1362 his forces attacked the city of Durrës, then in Angevin hands.
 Although he couldn't capture the city, he forced them to pay an annual tribute to his family.
 In 1368 Karl managed to capture the city of Durrës.
-Around 1370 Karl attacked the dominions of the Muzaka family and managed to capture from them the territory between Shkumbin and Seman.
-Now the territory of Thopia extended from Mat river to Seman, reaching its maximum extension.
+Around 1370 Karl attacked the dominions of the Muzaka family and managed to capture from them the territory between the Shkumbin and Seman rivers.
+Now the territory of Thopia extended from Mat river to the Seman, reaching its maximum extension.
 This aggressive behavior brought a complicated situation and many enemies.
 In 1376 Louis of Évreux, Duke of Durazzo who had gained the rights on the Albanian Kingdom from his second wife, attacked and conquered the city.
 However, in 1383, Karl Thopia took control of the city again.

 Muzaka family allied with Balsha II against Thopia.
 In the beginning of 1385, the city of Durrës was captured by Balsha II in a surprise attack.
 Karl called for Ottoman help and Balsha's forces were defeated in the Battle of Savra.
 Thopia recaptured the city of Durrës the same year and held it until his death in 1388.
 Afterwards, the city of Durrës was inherited by his son Gjergj, Lord of Durrës.
 In 1392 Gjergj surrendered the city of Durrës and his domains to the Venice.